 This isn’t what you expected.

-You’re overwhelmed, short-tempered, anxious and just don’t feel like yourself.
-Maybe you’re crying a lot and the littlest things set you off.
-Maybe you feel like nobody gets it or wonder whether you ruined everything by having a baby.
-You can’t sleep even when you have the opportunity because you have to keep checking that the baby’s breathing or your thoughts are spinning a million miles an hour.
+You’re overwhelmed, short-tempered, anxious, and just don’t feel like yourself.
+Maybe you’re crying a lot and the smallest things set you off.
+Maybe you feel like nobody gets it, or you wonder whether you ruined everything by having a baby.
+You can’t sleep even when you have the opportunity because you have to keep checking that the baby’s breathing and your thoughts are spinning a million miles an hour.
 You’re having terrifying intrusive thoughts and you wonder if there’s something wrong with you because how you’re feeling now definitely isn’t what you expected to feel when you became a mom.

 Been there.
 It sucks.
-And we can make it better.
+We can make it better.

 I remember thinking, “Well, nobody sleeps after they’ve had a baby.
 Everybody worries about their baby.
 Statistically, the first year after a baby is the least happy year in a marriage—it’s normal that we’re fighting all the time.
 I don’t really want to be around people but it’s just because I’m an introvert.
 It’s okay that I’m not feeling bonded—that’ll come later.
 Maybe I just don’t like newborns.
 This will pass if I just give it time.
 I can’t have postpartum depression and anxiety; I’m a mental health professional!
 I know the things!
 That can’t be what’s going on.”